 - To reach a wider audience by significantly reducing the cover price of the publication.

-Once these criteria are met, preference will be given to publications that:
+In evaluating applications for the award, preference will be given to publications that:

-- bring into print previously unpublished source materials; or
+- Bring into print previously unpublished source materials; or

-- promise to reach the broadest possible audience for the type of book envisioned.
+- Promise to reach the broadest possible audience for the type of book envisioned.